dheeraj-paliwal/GprMaxAssist_lite/README.md

  * Type exit to close the chatbot. 👋
 📂 Project Structure
 GprMaxAssist_lite/
-├── [your_chatbot_script_name].py       # The main Python script for the chatbot ├── knowledge_base.py     # (Optional) File containing gprMax command knowledge
+├──gprMaxAssist_lite.py           # The main Python script for the chatbot ├── README.md
-├── data/                 # (Optional) Directory for training data or other resources ├── README.md
-├── LICENSE
 └── .gitignore
-└── requirements.txt      # (Will be created if you have dependencies)

 💡 Future Work
  * Implement more sophisticated Natural Language Understanding (NLU) using libraries like spaCy or NLTK.